 11.30AM-1PM, Undercroft 101, Puaka James Hight

 Looking for new ideas for your teaching?
 Come to a series of brief presentations by UC teachers describing their teaching approaches and see what ideas you might adapt for your classes.

 Chaired by Dr Andrew Bainbridge-Smith, Academic Registrar

-- Vera Leier, Language, Social and Political Sciences - Using social media in teaching
+- Vera Leier, Language, Social and Political Sciences -

 - Gaye Tyler-Merrick, Health Sciences and Jessica Maclean– He waka eke noa: the development of culturally responsive content for a new PG endorsement in Positive Behaviours Support